Shonn Greene

-Shonn Greene (born August 21, 1985) is a former American football running back.
-He played college football for the University of Iowa, where in 2008, he was recognized as a unanimous All-American and also won the Doak Walker Award and the Jim Brown Trophy.
-He was drafted by the New York Jets in the third round of the 2009 NFL Draft.
-After four seasons with the Jets, Greene then played two more seasons for the Tennessee Titans.
+Shonn Greene (born August 21, 1985) is an American former professional football running back who played in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, earning unanimous All-American honors and winning the Doak Walker Award and the Jim Brown Trophy in 2008.
+He was selected by the New York Jets in the third round of the 2009 NFL draft.
+After four seasons with the Jets, he then played two more seasons for the Tennessee Titans.

-Early years
+Early life

 Greene was born in the Sicklerville section of Winslow Township, New Jersey.
 He attended Winslow Township High School in Atco, New Jersey, and played for the Winslow Eagles high school football team as the starting running back and linebacker for the Eagles during his junior and senior years.
 In his junior year, Greene rushed for 1,267 yards and 18 touchdowns in 221 attempts earning first team all-conference, all-South Jersey, and all-state honors.
 He followed that with 1,378 yards and 16 touchdowns on 172 attempts as a senior earning first team all-conference and second team all-state.
 Greene also recorded 191 career tackles and one interception on defense.

 College career

 Greene attended the University of Iowa, where he played for coach Kirk Ferentz's Iowa Hawkeyes football team.
 He missed the entire 2007 season when he left the university due to academic deficiencies.
 He enrolled at Kirkwood Community College, improved his grades, and returned to the university in 2008.
-Greene had a breakout season in 2008, winning the Doak Walker Award given to the nation's outstanding collegiate running back (the first Iowa player to win the award), and was recognized as a unanimous first-team All-American.
-He finished the season with 1850 yards rushing and 20 touchdowns; after the Hawkeyes won the 2009 Outback Bowl on January 1, 2009 in Tampa Bay, Florida (in which Greene would run for 129 yards and two touchdowns), Greene announced he would enter the 2009 NFL Draft.
+Greene had a breakout season in 2008, winning the Doak Walker Award given to the nation's outstanding collegiate running back (the first Iowa player to win the award), and was recognized as a unanimous All-American.
+He finished the season with 1850 yards rushing and 20 touchdowns; after the Hawkeyes won the 2009 Outback Bowl on January 1, 2009, in Tampa Bay, Florida (in which Greene would run for 129 yards and two touchdowns), Greene announced he would enter the 2009 NFL draft.
 Greene was the only player that year to rush for over 100 yards in every game.
 On October 23, 2010, Greene was named honorary captain for Iowa's game against Wisconsin.